prestodb/presto/presto-docs/src/main/sphinx/sql/show-functions.rst

 .. code-block:: none

-    SHOW FUNCTIONS
+    SHOW FUNCTIONS [ LIKE pattern [ ESCAPE 'escape_character' ] ]

 Description
 -----------

-List all the functions available for use in queries.
+List all functions available for use in queries.
+The ``LIKE`` clause can be used to restrict the list of function names.